k29/k29.github.io/bookshelf.md

 * Psychology of Human Misjudgement
 * Creative Selection
 * Unbearable Lightness of Being
-* A study in Scarlet
+* A Study in Scarlet
 * Flow
+* Anything you want

 ### Earlier Reads
 * Shoe Dog